 - Midlife Crisis Car: Nate's Tesla Roadster.

 - Mile-High Club: Averted in "The Mile High Job."

-- A Million is a Statistic: In "The Scheherazade Job," Sophie observes that this applies to good deeds as much as bad — if you buy the town a new school, it just reminds people how rich you are, but if you help raise one person out of poverty, you're a hero.
+- A Million Is a Statistic: In "The Scheherazade Job," Sophie's character observes that this applies to good deeds as much as bad — if you buy the town a new school, it just reminds people how rich you are, but if you help raise one person out of poverty, you're a hero.
 This turns out to be an integral part of The Con — she convinces the autocrat potential dictator to set up a concert for an impoverished young violinist from his country, who turns out to be Hardison, so that they can break into his concert hall.